 Some Students do not need to submit evidence that they satisfy all requirements with their applications.
 The Home Office calls this the 'differentiation arrangements' for 'low-risk applicants'.
 However, UKVI can ask for these documents at any time when processing your application, so you must prepare them and have them ready at the point that you submit your visa application.

-You are a low-risk applicant if you apply for Student immigration permission (inside or outside the UK), and you have a passport issued by one of the countries or territories listed in paragraph 22.1 of Appendix ST of the Immigration Rules.
+You are a low-risk applicant if you apply for a Student visa (inside or outside the UK), and you have a passport issued by one of the countries or territories listed in paragraph 22.1 of Appendix ST of the Immigration Rules.

 You will need an ATAS (Academic Technology Approval Scheme) certificate if you are doing a PhD or Masters degree in one of the subjects listed on the Foreign and Commonwealth Office website.
 These are mainly in the science subjects.
 Some nationalities are exempt from the ATAS requirement.
 Depending on your level and length of study you must check with Admissions Service, the PGR Service or your School at UEA to confirm if you are required to apply for an ATAS certificate.